Becker Muscular Dystrophy (BMD) in Children

 How is Becker muscular dystrophy diagnosed in a child?

 - Blood tests.
 These may include genetic blood tests.
+Some genetic tests can be done with saliva and don't need blood tests.

 - Muscle biopsy.
 A small sample of muscle tissue is taken and looked at under a microscope.